 Under this NOSCOP, there shall be two kinds management systems, one is the Emergency Operating Center (EOC) with its EOC Team and the other is the (2) Incident Command System of the Incident Management Team (IMT).
-Both have separate and distinct powers, responsibilities, and capabilities with which managers and responders must be familiar.
+Both have separate and distinct powers, responsibilities, and capabilities that must be familiar to the managers and responders.